 “Widely dispersed sensory, emotional and memory networks were humming, across both hemispheres of the brain; no story was ‘contained’ in any one part of the brain, as some textbooks have suggested,” wrote the New York Times.

 All that activity adds up: the more activated your brain is at any given moment, the more seamlessly time passes.
 Need to make a bus ride go faster?
-Plug in to a story.
+Plug into a story with these useful tricks you didn’t think your headphones could do.